-\paragraph{Power ratios} The embedding distortion expressions \eqref{eq:wm_av_2} and~\eqref{eq:wmax} must be normalized using the power of the host in order to be meaningful across different hosts.
+The embedding distortion expressions \eqref{eq:wm_av_2} and~\eqref{eq:wmax} must be normalized in order to be meaningful across different hosts.
 Thus, the following figures of merit for the theoretical embedding distortion can be put forward: \begin{itemize} \item Host to average watermark power ratio

-A common alternative to $\underline{\xi}$ is the peak host to average watermark power ratio $\underline{\xi}^*\triangleq n(2^b-1)^2/\overline{\|\mathbf{w}\|^2}$, where it is assumed that $\mathbf{x}$ is in the nonnegative orthant and represented using~$b$~bits/element. \item Host to maximum watermark power ratio
+A common alternative to $\underline{\xi}$ is the peak host to average watermark power ratio $\underline{\xi}'\triangleq n(2^b-1)^2/\overline{\|\mathbf{w}\|^2}$, where it is assumed that $\mathbf{x}$ is in the nonnegative orthant and represented using~$b$~bits/element. \item Host to maximum watermark power ratio

-\end{itemize} These figures of merit are trivially related as follows:
+\end{itemize} These figures of merit are related as follows:

-In keeping with standard conventions and where convenient throughout the paper, we will also refer to the $\xi$ ratios in terms of decibels (dB), by which the amount $10\log_{10}\xi$ is understood.
-For all the convenience of these figures of merit, a word of caution is needed: it is clear that, as a rule, low $\xi$ ratios imply semantic dissimilarity between $\mathbf{x}$ and $\mathbf{y}$ (in practice, of their counterparts in the original correlated domain), but the converse is not always true.
-A well-known example of this shortcoming ---which is due to the simplification of using the squared Euclidean distance to gauge semantic similarity--- is the widely used peak signal to noise ratio (PSNR) of which $\underline{\xi}^*$ is a version.
-According to our discussion, high $\xi$ ratios are a necessary condition to achieve semantic fidelity.
+In keeping with standard conventions and where convenient throughout the paper, we will also refer to $\xi$ ratios in terms of decibels (dB), by which the amount $10\log_{10}\xi$ is understood.
+For all the convenience of these figures of merit, a word of caution is needed: as a rule, low $\xi$ ratios imply dissimilarity between $\mathbf{x}$ and $\mathbf{y}$ (or of their counterparts in the original domain if decorrelation is used to approximate the memoryless hypothesis), but the converse is not always true.
+An example of this shortcoming is the widely used peak signal to noise ratio (PSNR) of which $\underline{\xi}'$ is a version.
+According to our discussion, high $\xi$ ratios are a necessary condition to ensure similarity.
 However~\eqref{eq:lb_av_wm} implies that~$\underline{\xi}\ge 1/2$ ($\approx -3$~dB), whereas~\eqref{eq:ub_max_wm} implies that~$\xi_\mathrm{min}\ge 1/4$ ($\approx -6$~dB).
-The fact that both minima are very low makes it clear that permutation coding generally requires additional mechanisms for embedding distortion control, which will be dealt with in Section~\ref{sec:embedd-dist-contr}.
+The fact that both minima are very low makes it clear that a mechanism for embedding distortion control will be required whenever similarity must be enforced, which will be dealt with in Section~\ref{sec:embedd-dist-contr}.

-Finally, in view of our discussion about the analogy between~\eqref{eq:emp_var} and~\eqref{eq:pedrofernando}, it is trivial to see why the average embedding distortion of capacity-achieving perfect steganography for zero-mean~$X$ in~\cite{comesana07} coincides with~$\underline{\xi}$ for zero-sum~$\mathbf{x}$, that is to say, $\underline{\xi}\approx -3$~dB.
+Finally, our discussion about the analogy between~\eqref{eq:emp_var} and~\eqref{eq:pedrofernando} also let us see why the host to average embedding distortion ratio of capacity-achieving perfect steganography for zero-mean~$X$ in~\cite{comesana07} coincides with~$\underline{\xi}$ for zero-sum~$\mathbf{x}$, that is to say, $\underline{\xi}\approx -3$~dB.